FBorowiec/FBorowiec/README.md

 `C++` / `Python` / `Docker` / `Bazel` / `CI/CD` with `Jenkins` and `Github Actions`

-- 🔭 Currently working at BMW's Autonomous Driving Campus in Germany in a project for Self-Driving Cars between BMW and FCA.
+- 🔭 Currently working at BMW's Autonomous Driving Campus in Germany in a project for Self-Driving Cars between BMW and Stellantis (ex-Fiat Chrysler Automobiles).
-- 🌱 Learning new ways for automated trading using neural networks.
+- 🌱 Learning new ways for automated trading.
 - 📫 How to reach me: drop me a message on [LinkedIn](https://www.linkedin.com/in/franekborowiec/)!

 ---